compose-spec/compose-spec/spec.md

 ```

 You can grant a service access to multiple configs and you can mix long and short syntax.
-Defining a config does not imply granting a service access to it.

 ### container_name

-`container_name` specify a custom container name, rather than a generated default name.
+`container_name` specifies a custom container name, rather than a generated default name.

 ```yml
 container_name: my-web-container
 ```

-Because Docker container names must be unique, Compose implementation cannot scale a service beyond
+Compose implementation MUST NOT scale a service beyond 1 container if the Compose file specifies a
-1 container if Compose file specify a container_name.
-Attempting to do so MUST results in
+`container_name`.
+Attempting to do so MUST result in an error.
-an error.

 ### credential_spec

-`credential_spec` configures the credential spec for managed service account.
+`credential_spec` configures the credential spec for a managed service account.

-Compose implementation to support services using Windows containers MUST support `file:` and `registry:` protocols on credential_spec.
+Compose implementations that support services using Windows containers MUST support `file:` and
-Compose implementation MAY also support additional protocols for custom use-cases
+`registry:` protocols for credential_spec.
+Compose implementations MAY also support additional
+protocols for custom use-cases.

 The `credential_spec` must be in the format `file://<filename>` or `registry://<value-name>`.

-When using `file:`, the referenced file must be present in the `CredentialSpecs`
-subdirectory in the Docker data directory, which defaults to `C:\ProgramData\Docker\`
-on Windows.
-The following example loads the credential spec from a file named
-`C:\ProgramData\Docker\CredentialSpecs\my-credential-spec.json`:

 ```yml
 credential_spec: